Democratic watchman. (Bellefonte, Pa.) 1855-1940, April 22, 1932, Image 7

 given him,

-Perhaps there's something is tui
+Perhaps there’s something in this

-faculty of Mt, Sinai Hospital, in New
+faculty of Mt.
+Sinai Hospital, in New

-York City, doesn’t believe it.
+| York City, doesn’t believe it.
 He has

 done a little investigating for him-